charlestoriola/LogIn/README.md

-A program that allows user to log in o sign up
+A program that allows user to log in or sign up